Updated:- Wednesday, October 18th, 2023

 On the other hand, at your baptism, if the “Babes-in-Christ” preachers have deceived you, by using the baptismal formula of Matthew 28:19 verbatim, (the Trinitarian formula), then you are a perfect candidate for getting baptized a second time.

-Mainly, because by following the Trinitarian formula you wouldn’t have followed the Lord’s instruction concerning baptism.
+Mainly, because by following the Trinitarian formula you wouldn’t have followed the Lord’s instructions concerning baptism.

 He instructs us to accept baptism in “the name“, doing anything else is disobedience (Matthew 28:19).